cujojs/rest/README.md

 ### Declarative Interceptor Composition: ###

-First class support is provided for [declaratively composing interceptors using wire.js](docs/wire.md).  wire.js is an dependency injection container; you specify how the parts of your application interrelate and wire takes care of the dirty work to make it so.
+First class support is provided for [declaratively composing interceptors using wire.js](docs/wire.md).  wire.js is an dependency injection container; you specify how the parts of your application interrelate and wire.js takes care of the dirty work to make it so.

-Let's take the previous example and configure the client using a wire specification instead of imperative code.
+Let's take the previous example and configure the client using a wire.js specification instead of imperative code.

 ```javascript
 {